Power and Propulsion Element: Reusable Space Tug missions

 Not only would the solar electric propulsion (SEP) technologies and designs be applied to future missions, but the ARM spacecraft would be left in a stable orbit for reuse.
 The project had baselined any of multiple refueling capabilities.
 The asteroid-specific payload was at one end of the spacecraft bus, either for possible removal and replacement via future servicing, or as a separable, reusable spacecraft, leaving a qualified space tug in cislunar space.
 This made adaption for Gateway easy, as the propulsion system was already designed to be multi-mission reusable.
 When the ARM was cancelled however, development on the bus and any reusable tug ideas died, temporarily.

 Power and Propulsion Element

-In 2017, a year after the Artemis program came into existence, the ARM space tug/propulsion bus was dusted off and repurposed as the main propulsion system for the Gateway space station, and officially became known as the Power and Propulsion Element or PPE.
+In 2017, a year after the Artemis program came into existence, the ARM space tug/propulsion bus was repurposed as the main propulsion system for the Gateway space station.
+It officially became known as the Power and Propulsion Element or PPE.
 The PPE will be a smaller version of the Asteroid Redirect bus.
-The Gateway was eventually broken off from Artemis as a separate program to ensure the speedy moon landing by 2024 without having to wait for the Gateway to be completed.
+In 2018, the Gateway was split off from Artemis as a separate program to allow a Moon landing by 2024 without having to wait for the Gateway to be completed.